StrandCC/Strand-Custom-Commands/Commands/Lost Privileges Module/readme.md

 # Lost Privileges Module
-Singular commands with no specific relation to each other.
-Most of these commands are utility-based, but fun commands will be added in the future.
+These commands take some privileges of the specified user for sometime.

 ## Guide Markdown
 We assume you are using the default command prefix, `?`.